seojacky/helper-lite-for-pagespeed/readme.txt

 Speed up your site with attributes decoding="async" & loading="lazy" for &lt;img&gt; and &lt;iframe&gt;.
 Removes problem "Does not use passive listeners to improve scrolling performance".
 Help to Up Your Google PageSpeed Insights Score.
 The main development is all going on <a href="https://github.com/seojacky/helper-lite-for-pagespeed" target="blank_">GitHub</a>.

-== Screenshots ==
-1. Before activating the plugin
-2. After activating the plugin

 == Frequently Asked Questions ==